 Sensitivity assessment It should be noted that the basis of the sensitivity assessment for this pressure is the sensitivity of the biotope to changes in substratum type, rather than the sensitivity of the species.
-A permanent change in substratum type to artificial or sedimentary would lead to re-classification of the biotope.
-Biotope resistance to this pressure is therefore assessed as 'None'

-(loss of >75% of extent), as the change at the benchmark is permanent, resilience is assessed as 'Very low'.
-Sensitivity, based on combined resistance and resilience is therefore assessed as 'High'.
+A permanent change in substratum type to artificial or sedimentary would lead to the reclassification of the biotope.
+Biotope resistance to this pressure is therefore assessed as 'None' (loss of >75% of extent), as the change at the benchmark is permanent, resilience is assessed as 'Very low'.
+Therefore, sensitivity is assessed as 'High'.